pavitranew/session-5/readme.md

 3: Test by adding a recipe

-Note the lack of an id and the persistance of the form elements.
 Edit the push to use the data returned by the response:

 ```js
 $scope.addRecipe = function(data) {